• Skip to primary navigation

 It is great for savory dishes like stews, curries, and soups.

-Ceylon cinnamon blends easily with other ingredients and doesn’t overpower them.
+Ceylon cinnamon blends easily with other ingredients and doesn't overpower them - consult a cinnamon taste guide for pairing to match it with complementary flavors.

 It can enhance both sweet and savory recipes.

-Saigon cinnamon has a strong flavor profile and is great for dishes that need a stronger spice.
+Saigon cinnamon has a strong flavor and is great for dishes that need a stronger spice.

 Ceylon cinnamon has a delicate aroma that adds a nice scent to dishes.